ashutosh786palhare/E-Start1/README.md

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to create an issue or submit a pull request.

 ## Thank-You
-Thank you for visiting my repository and exploring my portfolio website!
+Thank you for visiting my repository and exploring my Webpage!